JOJ0/discodos/INSTALLATION.md

 `./install_wrappers_to_path.sh`

-Configure access to your Discogs collection as described in chapter [Configure Discogs API Access](#configure-discogs-api-access), then come back here!
+Configure access to your Discogs collection as described in chapter [Configure Discogs collection access](#configure-discogs-collection-access), then come back here!

 If everything seems fine, launch the `disco` command - if the connection to your Discogs collection is working it will ask you to launch a little tutorial teaching you how it works - answer the question with "y" and follow the steps.